UIForBox.java

 */

-public class UIForBox<B extends JBox> extends UIForAnySwing<UIForBox<B>, B>
+public final class UIForBox<B extends JBox> extends UIForAnySwing<UIForBox<B>, B>

 {